qdread/glmm-workshop-dec2022/syllabus.md

 - Use the R modeling package **lme4** to fit LMM and GLMM models
 -	Generate predictions from a fitted model, including estimated marginal means
 -	Test specific hypotheses with contrasts
--	Make plots and tables of LMM and GLMM results

 ## R packages we will learn about